h2non/jshashes/README.md

 </html>
 ```

-### Server-Side (Node.js)
+### Server-Side
-The server-side by default was implemented for node.js (V8 chrome engine).
+The server-side by default was implemented for node.js (V8 chrome engine) <http://nodejs.org>.

-jsHashes is available via NPM.
+`jsHashes` is available via NPM.
 You can it simply doing:

 ```
 $ npm install jshashes